Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Storn, R., 1999.
 System design by constraint adaptation and differential evolution.
 IEEE Transactions on Evolutionary Computation, 3(1), pp.22-34.

+## Natural Evolution Strategies (ES)

+* Yi, S., Wierstra, D., Schaul, T. and Schmidhuber, J., 2009, June.
+Stochastic search using the natural gradient.
+In Proceedings of International Conference on Machine Learning (pp. 1161-1168).

 ## Broader Viewpoints From AI/ML

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]